oracle/rwloadsim/docs/WORKING.md

 server threads) each concurrently running the above?
 You could start rwloadsim ten times in the background, simulating ten end users.
-But what if you want your simulation to use a session pool rather than having ten individual dedicated connections to the database?
+But what if you want your simulation to use a session pool (often referred to as "stateless connection pool") rather than having ten individual dedicated connections to the database?
 Ability to do this is another very important feature of rwloadsim.